 All Plans of Services and Supports (PSS), in conjunction with the LTSS assessment and the Emergency Preparedness Plan, are reviewed and approved by Division of Medicaid (DOM) Program Nurses prior to service implementation.
 This review allows DOM Program Nurses to ensure appropriateness and adequacy of services and to ensure that services furnished are consistent with the nature and severity of a person's disability.

-The plan of services and supports, known as the PSS, is a person-centered service plan.
-It is the fundamental tool by which DOM ensures the health and welfare of participants in the TBI/SCI Waiver.
+The PSS is a person-centered service plan.
+It is the fundamental tool by which DOM ensures the health and welfare of participants in the waiver.
 DOM's process for developing a person-centered plan requires the PSS to be based on a comprehensive LTSS assessment process.
 PSS development is conducted with the person's input to include what is important to the individual with regard to preferences for the delivery of services and supports.
 The participant's signature on the PSS indicates that they were provided all of their available service options under the chosen waiver in addition to freedom of choice of provider.
-The Mississippi Department of Rehabilitation Services (MDRS) case manager engages the person and other interested parties as requested by the person in developing a PSS that meets their needs.
+The case manager engages the person and other interested parties as requested by the person in developing a PSS that meets their needs.
+The meeting is held at a time and location agreed upon with the person.